 When evaluating whether margin investing would benefit your financial position, you’ll want to know the primary benefits associated with margin accounts.
 Some of the largest benefits include:

-- An increase in current income from cash dividends
+- An increase in passive income from cash dividends

 - Potential capital appreciation leveraging